-At the time these financial statements were prepared and audited, the District was aware of one circumstance that could significantly affect its future financial health:
+At the time these financial statements were prepared and audited, the District was aware of two circumstance that could significantly affect its future financial health:

-(d) The select committee shall undertake a study to recalibrate the education resource block grant model as required by W.S.
+- Possible reduction in Wyoming Funding Model 3(a).
+The select committee shall undertake a study to recalibrate the education resource block grant model as required by W.S.
 21-13-309(t) to determine if modifications are necessary to ensure the model remains cost-based in light of changing conditions and modifications to law.
 The select committee may work with professional consultant experts for model recalibration.
-The legislative service office, subject to the approval of management council, shall retain professional consulting experts for the purposes of this act.
+The legislative service office, subject to the approval of management council, shall retain professional consulting experts for the purposes of this act. - COVID-19 pandemic induced financial strain.
+The district funding has been "held harmless" to this point.
+The district(s) and the State of Wyoming are still trying to understand the full effects of COVID-19 and the sharp declines in mineral resource revenues.
+This decline in revenues will cause the district to incorporate budget cuts to staffing and or programs to balance the budget.